woodp/architecture-center/docs/guide/design-principles/evolvable-services.md

 Evolvable services are the key to continuous innovation.

 All successful applications change over time, whether to fix bugs, add new features, bring in new technologies, or make existing systems more scalable and resilient.
 If all the parts of an application are tightly coupled, it becomes very hard to introduce changes into the system.
-A change in one part of the application may break another part, or cause changes to ripple throught the entire codebase.
+A change in one part of the application may break another part, or cause changes to ripple through the entire codebase.

 This problem is not limited to monolithic applications.
 An application can be decomposed into services, but still exhibit the sort of tight coupling that leaves the system rigid and brittle.
 But when services are designed to evolve, teams can innovate and continuously deliver new features.